Connection.

 2019-2020 – RISE Team Collaborates with Charlestown Community

 For many years, our team has met with community leaders before we put pen to paper on this planning effort.
 Among those who have already provided valuable insights include representatives from the Sullivan Square Association, MBTA/Mass Dot, Charlestown union groups, Charlestown Gardens, Friends of Memorial Hall, Charlestown YMCA, Charlestown AA, the BPDA, Charlestown Youth Hockey, the Golden Age Center, Charlestown Neighborhood Council, the Charlestown Preservation Society, Charlestown Coalition/Turn it Around, Charlestown Community Center, and the John F. Kennedy Family Center.
-Most recently, RISE Construction committed to New Playground Project at Kennedy Center.
+Most recently, RISE committed to New Playground Project at Kennedy Center.
 If you have questions or are a community group that has not yet been briefed, please reach out via the contact form on our website.

 Read More